google/clusterfuzzlite/docs/running-clusterfuzzlite/github_actions.md

 Optionally, edit the following fields to customize your settings:
 - `cron` Change how frequently batch fuzzing is run.
 See [GitHub's documentation] on this.
 - `sanitizers` Change or enable more sanitizers.
 - `fuzz-seconds` Change the amount of time spent fuzzing.
 - `storage-repo`, `storage-repo-branch`,
   `storage-repo-branch-coverage` Enable a [storage repo].

-To configure batch fuzzing to run on each push to your main branch, change the `on` field to:
+Though not recommended, you can configure batch fuzzing to run on each push to your main branch, change the `on` field to:

 ```yaml
 on: